 Wear a mouthguard

 Teeth grinding can be prevented by wearing a mouthguard.
 Mouthguards not only help apply an even amount of pressure across the jaw, but they also act as a physical barrier to prevent teeth grinding.

 It's also important to wear a mouthguard while playing contact sports to prevent injury to the teeth and gums.

 Ill-fitting dentures may cause gums to recede due to continual rubbing.
 This can be prevented by replacing partial dentures whenever needed.

 Visit the dentist regularly

 Regular visits to a dentist can prevent gum damage with early diagnosis and treatment.
-Moreover, any ill-fitting dentures should also be recognized and replaced.
+Moreover, any ill-fitting dentures should also be replaced.

-In the video below an American Dental Association representative summarizes some of the key ways to prevent and treat gum recession.
+In the video below dental hygienist, Teeth Talk Girl, summarizes some of the key ways to prevent gum recession and gum disease in general.